 One stands out in my mind: she’s in a scarlet red robe standing by a window, everything else dusk or grey and white light.
 She’s smoking and staring out the window.
 Vronsky In some of the traumatic scenes beginning in the last quarter her face begins to take on a new look.
 You would not recognize her.
 I long to see it again the way I did her in The Duchess.
 I’d say The Duchess (based on Amanda Foreman’s take on the life of Georgiana Spencer) was self consciously feminist and that came out of the material adapted.

-It’s not Tolstoi’s novel, and some of departures were those I expected: the moralistic Levin story is made tertiary.
-Levin is your salt-of-the-earth character.
+It’s quite different from Tolstoi’s novel, some of departures necessary to make a somewhat misogynistic religiously seen adultery accepted The primary moralistic Levin story in the book (it ends the book) is made tertiary in the film.
+Levin is sucha an other as Eliot’s Adam Bede.
 In Stoppard’s version Levin has much to learn from Kitty who when she first saw him was a shallow ancient regime flirt.
 Levin who works alongside his peasants (troubling them by so doing according to Tolstoi) would have ejected his alcoholic brother, who have been bankrupted by gambling, especially with his ex-prostitute wife.
 After Kitty realizes Levin’s “worth” and marries him, and comes to the farm, Kitty sponges down the brother with the help of this “whore” and she and her sister-in-law become linchpin types within a family and agricultural system.
-This is Tolstoi stuff, minus any concern for reform.
+This is in Tolstoi (minus any concern for reform).

 The medium itself throughout, reasserting itself: a theater:

-But for me Anna’s story is what matters: she is the rebel; she is not a cow, not a sowing instrument.
-She wants an individual life, companionship, conversation and yes good sex.
+But for me Anna’s story is what matters: in Stoppard she is an open rebel at first — after meeting Vronsky; she is not a cow, not a sowing instrument.
+Both Tolstoy and Stoppard’s Annas want an individual life, companionship, conversation and yes good sex.

 In these novels, a long period of erotic awakening turns into a similar slow burn of disillusion and then, despairing, self-destruction.
 Amidst this we keep our souls alive.